Find a Law Firm

 Find an Approved Solicitor on the Manchester Building Society Conveyancing Panel

-My Solicitor is not listed on the Manchester Building Society Approved Panel.
-Can I still use my family solicitor notwithstanding that they are excluded from the Manchester Building Society panel?
+My lawyer has never been on on the Manchester Building Society Conveyancing Panel.
+Is it possible for me to continue with my preferred solicitor notwithstanding that they are not on the Manchester Building Society approved list?

 You will need to have a conveyancer complete the legal work required when you take out a Manchester Building Society mortgage to buy your property.
 They’ll carry out all the necessary legal checks on the property, make sure that you’re properly registered as the owner and ensure that all the necessary mortgage documentation is in place.
 You can instruct a conveyancing firm of your choice.
 However, if the firm selected is not a member of the Manchester Building Society conveyancing panel additional costs will be incurred as separate legal representation will be required by Manchester Building Society.
 Conveyancing panel applications can be submitted, so if your conveyancer has not previously applied for membership they can do so.